Landscape-Similarity-Guided Optimization in Divide-and-Conquer QAOA: Evaluation

 Across all evaluated benchmarks, DO-QAOA simultaneously improves solution quality and dramatically reduces training cost, effectively converting computationally intractable partitioning depths into solvable tasks.
 For instance, in the Power-Law case with a partition depth of $m=3$, the standard FrozenQubits approach necessitates over 65 million quantum shots, a prohibitively expensive requirement for cloud-based NISQ backends.
 In stark contrast, DO-QAOA solves the same instance with superior accuracy using fewer than 0.2 million shots, demonstrating its unique capability to handle complex partitions where baseline methods fail due to resource exhaustion.
 By exploiting landscape similarity among sub-problems, DO-QAOA removes the exponential overhead inherent in divide-and-conquer QAOA without introducing additional circuit depth or hardware complexity [Fig.~\ref{fig:end_end_results}(c)].
 These results confirm that DO-QAOA fundamentally alters the cost structure of variational quantum optimization while remaining compatible with near-term devices.

 Here, we note that the Long-Range Percolation (LRP) model defined on a structured lattice with its varying connectivity parameter $s$ provides a powerful heuristic tool to understand the performance of DO-QAOA on unstructured real-world graphs.
-In our experimental results, we observe that our best results are observed on sparse, locally connected graphs such as 3-Regular graphs, Power-Law networks, and the Linux/AIDS datasets.
+In our experimental results, we observe that the best results are observed on sparse, locally connected graphs such as 3-Regular graphs, Power-Law networks, and the Linux/AIDS datasets.
 In these instances, the effective graph diameter is large relative to the QAOA depth $p$.
 This corresponds to the $s > s_c$ regime, where correlations remain confined within a local light cone, ensuring that landscape similarity holds and parameter transfer is effective.

-In contrast, DO-QAOA produces marginally poorer (although much better compared to the other methods) quality results [see Fig.~\ref{fig:end_end_results}(a)] for the Sherrington-Kirkpatrick (SK) model and the IMDb dataset.
+In contrast, DO-QAOA produces slightly lower-quality results (although it still substantially outperforms competing methods) [see Fig.~\ref{fig:end_end_results}(a)] for the Sherrington-Kirkpatrick (SK) model and the IMDb dataset.
 The SK model is fully connected, meaning that every qubit interacts directly with every other qubit.
 Similarly, the IMDb dataset is characterized by high node degrees (popular actors connecting to many others).
 Accordingly, we anticipate that the DO-QAOA performance on these graphs can be understood in terms of the physics of the fragmented landscape regime with $s < s_{c}$.
 Surprisingly, however, DO-QAOA still exhibits strong performance for these problems at the finite system sizes accessible in our study.
 We anticipate that DO-QAOA will exhibit further performance gains for problems with sparse or modular structures, characteristic of many practical optimization tasks.
 While DO-QAOA substantially outperforms other QAOA algorithms for dense, globally connected problems at moderate system sizes, a proper analysis of the thermodynamic limit may necessitate different strategies.